angeanto/angeanto.github.io/docs/maintenance/ui-review.md

 - [WCAG 2.2](https://www.w3.org/TR/WCAG22/)

 The legacy npm development dependency tree reports eight audit findings during `npm ci`; no dependency upgrade was mixed into this UI change.
 Ruby dependencies were not upgraded.

+## November cohort card verification (2026-09-09)

+The locked Jekyll build passed with the existing GitHub Metadata authentication warning.
+Homepage screenshots were checked at 1280px and 390px; neither viewport had horizontal overflow.
+Both hero buttons rendered with the same gold background, charcoal text and 44px height, and the enrollment link matched the owner-provided Stripe URL.
+Hosted checkout and payment submission were not exercised.
+README and maintenance documentation remain excluded from the generated site.